arcan1s/awesome-widgets/CONTRIBUTING.md

 * Any global pointer should be assign to `nullptr` after deletion and before initialization.
 Exception: if object is deleted into class destructor.
 * Do not use semicolon in qml files unless it is required.
+* Any method argument including class constructors should start with `_`.

 Comments
 --------